andreaskundig/ncms-hestia/src/site/partners/en/index.md

     title: Media partners
     url: mailto:partners@hestialabs.org
     image: /assets/media/journalist_unsplash.jpeg
+  - title: HestiaLabs
 permalink: /en/partners/index.html
 title: Partners
 hero: >-
   # Partners we trust

-  We only collaborate and engage with partners who we trust and who meet our ethical charter
+  We only collaborate and engage with partners who we trust and who meet our [ethical charter](https://dating-privacy.hestialabs.org/en/ethics/).
+They structure and legitimize the Dating Privacy project and amplify its results to establish it in the long term.
 ---